JetBrains/awesome-pycharm/CONTRIBUTING.md

 * Don't mention `PyCharm` in the description as it's implied.
 * Check your spelling and grammar.
 * Remove any trailing whitespace.
-* Send a Pull Request with the reason why the library is awesome.
+* Send a Pull Request with the reason why the library Your app  is awesome.